Hot for Teacher: Music video

 An initial controversy arose when the video showed all the band members performing a quick crotch-grab during the "...so bad..." part of the chorus; at first, the 1980s NBC late-night show Friday Night Videos added black-box censor bars to the crotch-grabs but eventually relented and removed the black-box from their video.

+One potentially controversial scene managed to go unnoticed for many years, until Angelus unveiled it in the 2011 book MTV Ruled the World: The Early Years of Music Video by Greg Prato: "One thing I remember about that video that a lot people don’t know or maybe didn’t see.
+When Dave turns into the television show host, we had an idea.
+I thought, 'You know ... there hasn’t been a really substantial urine stain on MTV.
+Ever, when you really think about it.
+So let’s pour a lot of water on David’s crotch.
+Let’s make it look like he really just pissed himself.
+And then let’s see if anyone sees it when we hand the video into the record company and MTV.'
+And nobody did!
+I know this sounds absolutely pathetic to say, but we probably pulled off the first and most substantial urine stain in the history of television.
+So we’ve got that going for us."

 Reception

 Cash Box said that the song "shows [Van Halen] at their absolute zenith," saying that "multi-watt voltage surges through this speeding hard rock anthem, with Eddie Van Halen again proving why he is the best."

 In 2009 it was named the 36th best hard rock song of all time by VH1.
 Chuck Klosterman of Vulture.com ranked it the sixth-best Van Halen song, calling it "the encapsulation of almost everything Van Halen is known for, all within the space of five minutes: Athletic drumming, an extended guitar introduction that transitions into a thick principal riff, vocals that are spoken more than sung, two interlocked solos, and lyrics that are technically demeaning but somehow come across as non-toxic and guileless."